Cr3ature/SpecificatR/ReadMe.md

         public ExampleSpecification()
             : base(BuildCriteria(id: 3))
         {
-            //Use Includes
+            // Use Includes
             this.AddInclude(example => example.Child);

-            //Use ordering asc or desc
+            // Use ordering asc or desc
             this.AddOrderBy(example => example.Id, OrderByDirection.Ascending);
             this.AddOrderBy(example => example.Id, OrderByDirection.Descending);

-            //Use Paging
+            // Use Paging
             this.ApplyPaging(pageIndex: 1, pageSize: 20);

+            // Ignore query filters
+            this.AddIgnoreQueryFilters();

+            // Enable EF Core tracking (Default: AsNoTracking()) this.ApplyTracking();
         }

         //Create the where clause based on Linq Expression